 Rapid Damage Assesment

-- The perimeters of the burned scars in the RDA represent areas burned by fires as detected from MODIS satellite imagery.
+- The perimeters of the burned scars in the represent areas burned by fires as detected from MODIS satellite imagery.
 Therefore, no distinction is made between wildland fires, environmental burnings or prescribed fires.

 - Burnt scars of approximately 30 hectares in size are mapped, although the product may also include the perimeters of burned areas of smaller dimension.